 One of my favorite places to explore the saltwater shoreline near Bellingham is Larrabee State Park .
 It’s just a few miles south of town on Chuckanut Drive, aka Washington highway 11.
 Larrabee is Washington’s oldest state park, established in 1915.
 Originally just 20 acres, the park now includes 2,683 acres from Bellingham Bay to forested upland ridges.

 We’ve been visiting Larrabee since we arrived in Bellingham in 1990.
 For us it’s always a day trip, although the park is a popular camping destination for people who don’t live so close.
+If you go there with a camper van or and RV be sure to have checked your brake controller and oils properly, the steep hills can be quite taxing on such vehicles.

 At low tide there are some nice tidepools, although you aren’t likely to see many sea stars these days due to the still somewhat mysterious sea star wasting disease that has nearly wiped out what were once prolific populations of these critters.
 Watch your footing on wet or seaweed covered rocks, as they can be quite slippery.